skystar-p/hako/README.md

 ## Why?
 Sharing file safely between two devices is quite annoying.
 Hardware mediums(like USB flash memory) can be useful, but sharing file between mobile devices or different operating systemss are frustrating.
-You can go with third-party file hosting server or E-mail, but those are not safe and not good for you privacy.
+You can go with third-party file hosting server or E-mail, but those are not safe and not good for your privacy.
 Hako is web application, which gives you great compatibility among various devices and operating systems.
 Also, Hako uses End-to-End encryption, so no one can see your original file, even the Hako server.

 ## Build